 We offer spiritual, moral, social and cultural opportunities throughout our curriculum in addition to the whole school Personal Development Programme.
 Our curriculum enables students to enjoy an extensive range of activities that promote their spiritual, moral, social cultural development.
 We believe SMSC education plays a significant part in students’ ability to learn and achieve and therefore aim to provide an education that provides students with opportunities to explore and develop their own values, beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards others, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
 This is embedded throughout all aspects of school life.
 The curriculum audit below gives examples of how individual subject areas plan for SMSC opportunities.

-Personal Social Development and Religious Studies Education
+Personal & Social Development and Religious Education

 Key Stage 3 students study the six main religions; Christianity, Islam, Buddhism, Hinduism, Judaism and Sikhism.
 Lessons focus on the key features of each religion, including learning about inspirational religious leaders, key sacred texts, rites of passages, key teachings, worship, moral and ethical issues.
 In Year 9 students learn about relationships, including attitudes to different types of relationships.
-Religious Studies lessons also focus on equality, protected characteristics, suffering, peace and conflict.
+Religious Education lessons also focus on equality, protected characteristics, suffering, peace and conflict.
 The Religious Studies curriculum provides important opportunities such as discussions and debates in class, for students to be able to be reflective about their own beliefs (religious or otherwise) and perspective on life.

 HT Student Leadership